1fish2/IFF/README.md

 *   IFF docs with Commodore revisions/

-    The original IFF docs with some revisions from Commodore Business Machines.
-Thankfully, CBM converted them to Word docs.
-Those are the *.doc files here.
-I've converted them to newer Word docs *.docx and from there to .pdf and .rtf formats.
+    The original IFF docs with some revisions from Commodore Business Machines, as published by Commodore.

+    Thankfully, Commodore converted the docs from MacWrite to Word format -- the *.doc files in this directory.
+I converted those to current MS Word format *.docx and from there to *.pdf and *.rtf files.

 *   IFF source code/